-We may require additional capital in the future, which may not be available to us.
+We will likely require additional capital in the future, which may not be available to us.

-As of December 31, 2021, we had \$9.3 million in cash and cash equivalents and working capital of \$13.3 million.
-The lack of sufficient working capital could negatively impact our ability to compete effectively in the future or to expand our production facilities.
+As of December 31, 2022, we had \$7.4 million in cash and cash equivalents and working capital of \$12.9 million.
+The lack of sufficient working capital could negatively impact our ability to compete effectively in the future or to expand our production facilities, including with respect to our investment plans.
 To the extent that we incur operating losses in the future or are unable to generate free cash flows from our business, we may not have sufficient working capital to fund our operations and will be required to obtain additional financing.
-Our working capital requirements and cash flow provided by our operating and financing activities are likely to vary greatly from quarter to quarter, depending on the following factors: (i) the timing of orders and deliveries; (ii) net profit in the period; (iii) the purchase of new equipment; (iv) the build-up of inventories; (v) the payment terms offered by our suppliers; and (vii) ability to maintain our current, or obtain additional, lines of credit and long-term loans from banks and other lenders.
+Our working capital requirements and cash flow provided by our operating and financing activities are likely to vary greatly from quarter to quarter, depending on the following factors: (i) the timing of orders and deliveries; (ii) net profit in the period; (iii) the purchase of new equipment; (iv) the build-up of inventories; (v) the payment terms offered to our customers; and (vii) ability to maintain our current, or obtain additional, lines of credit and long-term loans from banks and other lenders.
 The lack of sufficient working capital could negatively impact our ability to compete effectively in the future.

-As of December 31, 2021, we had \$4.6 million of outstanding long-term loans from banks (including current maturities) and unutilized revolving lines of credit aggregating NIS 8.7 million (approximately \$2.8 million).
-As of December 31, 2021, we were in compliance with our banks' loan covenants.
+As of December 31, 2022, we had \$3.5 million of outstanding long-term loans from banks (including current maturities) and unutilized revolving lines of credit aggregating NIS 8.7 million (approximately \$2.5 million).
 These credit facilities may not remain available to us in the future.
-Furthermore, under certain circumstances the banks may require us to accelerate or make immediate payment in full of our credit facilities.
 All of our assets are pledged as security for our liabilities to our banks, whose consents are required for any future pledge of such assets.